sherifhussien/chat-system/README.md

 $ docker-compose build
 ```

 boot the services.
-The scale flag create 2 instances if the app services
+The scale flag create 2 instances of the app service
 ```
 $ docker-compose up -d --scale app=2
 ```